antonio-castellon/module-auth/README.md

                 rejectUnauthorized: false,
         }
-        ,NTLM_DEBUG: false // to activate log messages ,NTLM_FORBIDDEN: true // to have a normal behaivour using LDAPS, false always response code 200 ,CNAME: 'dev.example.com'
+        ,NTLM_DEBUG: false // to activate log messages ,NTLM_OPTIONS: true // to activate configuration from tlsOptions or use the default if it's false

+        ,CNAME: 'dev.example.com'

         ,passToken: '<passphrase-optional>'  /* if doesn't exists the module generates ones automatically */